Block Types

 Patient Data Mapping

 When building a form, you can link questions to specific fields on the patient’s record.
 When the patient submits the form, their answers automatically update those fields — no manual data entry required.
-This means a single intake form can fill in a patient’s demographics, insurance, medical history, and payment method all at once.
+This means a single intake form can fill in a patient’s demographics, measurements, insurance, medical history, and payment method all at once.
 Available fields that can auto-update: Demographics:- First name, last name, email, phone number, date of birth, gender

 - Full address (street, city, state, ZIP, country)